All Episodes

 You have to see what's going on.

-These are these are people that identify themselves as Republicans, but they will buy into the most radical extreme socialist views and ideas that would turn this country on its head.
+These are people that identify themselves as Republicans, but they will buy into the most radical, extreme socialist views and ideas that would turn this country on its head if, in fact, Biden, Bolshevik Bernie, Kamala Harris, AOC ever get power.

 Just listen to them.

-Hi everyone.
+Hi, everyone.

-It's four o'clock in New York.
+It's 4 o'clock in New York.

-America's Mad King George woke up to devastating reviews this morning of his latest turn on the world stage at the G7 Summit.
+America's Mad King George woke up to devastating reviews this morning of his latest turn on the world stage at the G7 summit.

-Donald Trump, I truly believe doesn't know any better.
+Donald Trump, I truly believe, doesn't know any better.

-I truly believe he's the hamburger eating Zamboni riding loon that we see on TV and on Twitter.
+I truly believe he's the hamburger eating, Zamboni riding loon that we see on TV and on Twitter.

 What we should be doing is shunning these people.

-Shunning shaming these people is a statement of moral indignation that these people are not fit for polite society.
+Shunning, shaming these people is a statement of moral indignation that these people are not fit for polite society.

-They they couldn't be more vile than if they were monkeys hurling their excrement at each other in a cage.
+They couldn't be more vile than if they were monkeys hurling their excrement at each other in a cage.

-The Republican Party is as far as I can tell is is is gone dead and buried in it's probably never coming back.
+The Republican Party is, as far as I can tell, is gone, dead, and buried.

 There's a book on it, and I found it fascinating, actually.

-Uh thanks for being with us.
+Thanks for being with us.

 I mean, you've got powerful institutional forces, all of the Democratic Party.